 12.8 Cricket ball (142g hard leather).

 12.9 All u12 scores go onto MyCricket as per T&DCA regulations.
-At the completion of the season the top two teams will play in a grand final, therefore teams will be playing for points.
+At the completion of the season the top four teams will play in a semi-final with the top two teams contesting a grand-final, therefore teams will be playing for points.
 Points are awarded, using the same system that is currently in place in the T&DCA.